 For information about the application process and fees for this product group, please refer to the respective national web site.
-For addresses see page 3.
+For contact information see in the beginning of this document.

 What is required?

 The application consists of a web form and documentation showing that the requirements are fulfilled.